BrightLocal/ApiDocs/source/includes/_rankings.md

 # Rankings

-<p class="notice">This API is deprecated.
+<p class="notice">This API has been deprecated.
 Please refer to the documentation for our new [Rankings API](https://developer.brightlocal.com/docs/data-apis/a65f86e53ce22-rankings-api).</p>

 ## Search (deprecated)